This is some of the best photography I have seen on this site and there are a lot of great shots all the time.Thanks

-The bush is so often about vibrance. sunlight, clarity and distinctive colours.
+The bush is so often about vibrance, sunlight, clarity and distinctive colours.
 That said, sometimes a black and white image, if taken correctly, can enhance different qualities in your image in a way that colour does not.
-Here’s our advice on how to master your black and white photographs.
+Here’s our advice on how to master black and white photography in the african bush.

 Photographed by Mike Sutherland, Adam Bannister, James Hobson, Kate Neill

 Interested in photography?
 Visit us at the Londolozi Creative Hub to find out more about camera rental, printing or simply to ask our advice during your stay.

 Click here to find out more about our photography rentals.

 So, what makes a good wildlife photograph?
 It’s, of course, not a simple and unilateral answer.
 A good wildlife photograph draws his excellence from his knowledge of his cameras, the animals he seeks to photograph, and his love of photography of course.
 This cannot be quantified, but it can, through sharing, be made available to all.
 Please feel free to consult our article: “What makes a good wildlife photograph?“.

 - Photography Tips: take a Great Silhouette Shot